abogdan0505/React-Semantic-Web-App/README.md

-### To run execute the following commands in your terminal:
+### To run, execute the following commands in your terminal:
 - `npm install`
 - `npm run dev`
 - Then go to localhost:8080